 Prison and Detention Center Conditions

 Prison conditions were less than adequate, although they varied depending on the facility.
-Key problems with prison facilities included understaffing, overcrowding, the inability to control contraband, and limited space to segregate noncompliant and juvenile prisoners.
+Key problems with prison facilities included understaffing, overcrowding, gang activity, the inability to control contraband, and limited space to segregate noncompliant and juvenile prisoners.

 d.
 Arbitrary Arrest or Detention